liamtoran/liamtoran.github.io/projects/project-bert.md

   - Machine Learning
   - Weak Supervision
   - NLP
-summary: Showcasing how to fine tune a transformer (distilBERT) for classification without labels thanks to weak supervision and flippers.
-The classifier can seperate informative (scientific, historical, ...) from uninformative (music, video game, vlogs, ...)
-Youtube videos just from their title.
+summary: Fine tuning a distillbert transformer for classification without labels using weak supervision and flippers.
+The model seperates informative (scientific, historical, +) and uninformative (music, video game, vlogs, +) Youtube videos just from their title.
 ---